 Kent State University at Kent is one of the finest schools in the country for Entrepreneurial Studies.
 Prefer a sizable student body?
 This school has over 20,000 students on campus.

 It's hard to find a better school than Grand Canyon University if you wish to study Entrepreneurial Studies.
-With more than 20,000 students, this institution is one of the largest schools in the nation.
+Situated in Phoenix, Arizona, this university is best suited for learners who prosper in a city atmosphere.